Google Translate Disclaimer

 Self-monitoring means paying attention to your health and so you can identify signs of sickness.
 During a pandemic, everyone should be self-monitoring.
 It is important to know the symptoms of COVID-19 and to act appropriately if you have those symptoms.

 Self-isolation means staying at home to prevent the spread of infection.
-If you are sick or have been in contact with someone who has COVID-19 and are not fully vaccinated, you must self-isolate and seek testing immediately.
+If you are sick, it is recommended that you self-isolate and use the testing options available to you.
 This will help stop the spread of the virus so that other people don't get sick.
-Public Health can refer you to supports to help you safely self-isolate during your isolation period.

-Ensure your home is supplied with basic needs including food, medications (such as fever-reducing medications and prescriptions), personal hygiene products, pet supplies, etc. to support you to stay at home up to 10 days if symptoms develop.
+Ensure your home is supplied with basic needs including food, medications (such as fever-reducing medications and prescriptions), personal hygiene products, pet supplies, etc. to support you to stay at home and isolate if symptoms develop.
 Have a plan for whom to contact if you develop fever, cough, or difficulty breathing during the self-monitoring period who can help access medical assessment if needed.

 A fever is defined as: